Downtown Eugene

 For example, it seems that none of Eugene's local papers or magazines are trying very hard to get their back issues onto the web.
 Recently, The Register Guard even reduced its online content significantly.
 This immediately lowered their ranking on Google, reducing successful traffic to their site, and reducing traffic to everything in Eugene they write about.

 This is a fixable problem, however.
-With available labor, improvements in scanning software, and initiatives by Google to get more content online, we could have every issue of The Register Guard, The Eugene Weekly, The Oregon Daily Emerald, Eugene Magazine, all the TV and Radio stations, and all their predecessors, online, earning ad revenue and driving traffic to other Eugene businesses.
+With available labor, improvements in scanning software, and initiatives by Google to get more content online, we could have every issue of The Register Guard, The Eugene Weekly, The Oregon Daily Emerald, Eugene Magazine [update: Eugene Magazine now archived], all the TV and Radio stations, and all their predecessors, online, earning ad revenue and driving traffic to other Eugene businesses.

 Let's look at the University of Oregon, a potential helper in this city-wide initiative.
 Improving the chances of an appearance in search results of any kind of research, would help our local economy.
 An example off the top of my head: the UO is a world-leader in developmental biology, due to the success of zebrafish studies.
 However, if I type developmental biology into Google, and look at the results page, "Oregon" is not visible.
 I see Guelph, Canada, Swarthmore, Pennsylvania, and Arizona ... dig a little deeper, and you can see that this is because those Universities spend a little effort, and no money to speak of, to collect some resources for the public and for their colleagues.
 The Internet is a place where being helpful makes you popular!
 As we do this, we will in turn make the UO, Eugene and Oregon, successful.